Kawai MP 11 SE review: Sometimes I find myself very lucky, cause I get the opportunity to test and give valuable feedback on new musical instruments.

 Each and every note of the Kawai MP11 is sampled from their flagship EX grand piano.
 Those samples are extra-long so they capture 120 % more and provide quite rich and high quality sound.

 Kawai MP 11 SE is a perfect stage piano and is centered around professionals for sure.

 MP 11 gives a tough competition to Yamaha CP 73 and 98 digital piano but cost a bit more than them.
 No Doubt Kawai MP 11 SE is one of a kind digital stage piano for classical pianist and it delivers what it promises.

 Now, lets take a closer look at what MP 11 SE has to offer to us.

 The key action of Kawai MP11 has a triple sensor in it.
 So it can recognize the touch of the keys through the stroke when you hit the bottom.

 This great combination of multi sampling every single note and triple sensor provides a smooth transition during your play without hindering in between.

-As I said earlier that the key action of MP11 is remarkably realistic and to provide the best experience and feel.
-Kawai has implemented long wooden key stick (as long as of grand piano).
+As I said earlier that the key action of MP11 is remarkably realistic and to provide the best experience and feel Kawai has implemented long wooden key stick (as long as of grand pianos).